Multi-Modal Multi-Agent Reinforcement Learning for Radiology Report Generation: Introduction

+Despite these recent developments, most existing agentic systems do not train the underlying LLMs for their deployed workflows.
+They typically keep pretrained or domain-adapted LLMs fixed and rely on prompts and hand-designed workflows to elicit role-specific behavior~\citep{zhao2025llmbasedagenticreasoningframeworks,plaat2025agenticlargelanguagemodels,koubaa2025pretrainedlanguageagentic,jiang2025largeaimodelsagentic,Li2024surveyllmbasedmultiagentsystems}.
+As a result, role specialization and coordination are imposed only through prompt context: the workflow expects agents to act as specialized and coordinated components, while the underlying LLMs remain fixed policies that have not been optimized for their positions in the workflow.
+This mismatch is particularly consequential in real-world tasks that require specialized expertise, such as medicine.
+In such settings, domain-specific fine-tuning alone is insufficient; the full agent system must be trained on policy within the deployed workflow.
+Indeed, in \cref{sec:ablation_study}, we show that even MedGemma~\citep{sellergren2025medgemmatechnicalreport}, a medical adaptation of Gemma~3~\citep{gemmateam2025gemma3technicalreport}, performs poorly when its parameters are kept fixed and it is merely organized into a multi-agent workflow for RRG.

-To address this limitation and advance radiology report generation through more effective agentic RL, we propose a novel multi-modal multi-agent reinforcement learning framework for radiology report generation (\textbf{MARL-Rad}).
+To address this limitation, we propose \textbf{MARL-Rad}, a multi-modal multi-agent reinforcement learning framework that trains the entire agentic RRG system end-to-end on policy within its deployed workflow.
 MARL-Rad consists of region-specific agents responsible for localized observations and a global integrating agent that synthesizes their outputs.
-Our framework jointly trains these agents in an on-policy manner based on clinically verifiable rewards, optimizing the entire agentic system within a realistic workflow.
-This workflow mirrors the real practice of radiologists, who meticulously examine each anatomical region before composing the comprehensive diagnostic report.
-Experiments on the MIMIC-CXR and IU X-ray datasets demonstrate that MARL-Rad consistently improves clinical efficacy metrics such as RadGraph F1~\citep{jain2021radgraph}, CheXbert F1~\citep{smit-etal-2020-combining}, and GREEN scores~\citep{ostmeier-etal-2024-green}, achieving state-of-the-art performance.
+These agents are jointly trained with clinically verifiable rewards, optimizing the agentic system within its deployed workflow.
+This workflow mirrors the real practice of radiologists, who meticulously examine each anatomical region before composing a comprehensive diagnostic report.
+Experiments on the MIMIC-CXR and IU X-ray datasets demonstrate that MARL-Rad consistently improves clinical efficacy (CE) metrics such as RadGraph F1~\citep{jain2021radgraph}, CheXbert F1~\citep{smit-etal-2020-combining}, and GREEN scores~\citep{ostmeier-etal-2024-green}, achieving state-of-the-art performance.
 Moreover, deeper analyses show that MARL-Rad improves laterality consistency and produces more detailed and clinically accurate descriptions.
+Finally, a small blinded clinician evaluation suggests that MARL-Rad produces clinically comparable reports to ground-truth reports.